Help with Substance Abuse Treatment, Behavior, and Mental Health

 Throughout Turning Point’s history, the agency has adjusted programming to respond to growing community needs.
-Today our fastest growing programs include Adolescent Day Treatment, which includes outpatient therapeutic services combined with individualized education.
-In-home therapies involve our therapists meeting with clients and their families in their own homes.
+We provide in-home therapies that involve our therapists meeting with clients and their families in their own homes.
 We have also developed a mentoring program for youth in need of added direction, life skills development and help with life transitions.

 Our well-qualified staff and extensive continuum of care combined with our four decades of experience allow us to better treat youth using the programs and services they need, no matter the intensity of their troubles and challenges.
 Please feel free to review our Form 990.

 Turning Point Continuum of Care

 Least Restrictive to Most Restrictive Mental Health and Substance Abuse Programs and Services